Yoon-Choi/Pattern-discovery-Datamining/README.md

 2851:Fast Food;Restaurants

 ## Important Tips
-format each line correctly in the output file.
-For instance, use a semicolon instead of another character to separate the categories for each frequent category set.
+format each line correctly in the output file. use a semicolon instead of another character to separate the categories for each frequent category set.

 In the result pattern file, the order of the categories does not matter.
 For example, the following two cases will be considered equivalent.